 Just what the heck is Leaky Gut Syndrome?

-Basically, your intestines are lined with a mucus-like barrier.
+The intestines, which are a part of your digestive tract, are lined with a mucus-like intestinal barrier.
 It’s sort of like a screen or a net.
 And it’s got lots of tiny holes all over it.
 These holes serve as protection, allowing only certain substances to pass through.
 Bigger, unwanted particles are kept out.2

-When the net weakens or becomes damaged, things like viruses or undigested food, waste, and bacteria can literally leak from inside your gut, through the net, and into your bloodstream.
-This can end up causing strange reactions that feel like they’re coming out of the blue, including headaches, rashes, bloating, fatigue, allergies, and inflammation.3
+When the net weakens or becomes damaged, things like viruses or undigested food, waste, and gut bacteria (bad bacteria) can literally leak from inside your intestines, through the net, and into your bloodstream.
+This can end up causing strange reactions that feel like they’re coming out of the blue, including headaches, rashes, bloating, fatigue, food allergies, and inflammation.3

-How Do You Know if You Have Leaky Gut Syndrome?
+How Do You Know if You Have Leaky Gut Symptoms?

-Leaky Gut Syndrome can be a bit mysterious.
-Here are some possible symptoms that could indicate you’ve got it.
+Increased intestinal permeability can be a bit mysterious.
+Here are some possible leaky gut symptoms that could indicate you’ve got it.

 Take a look at what’s below.
 And, if it turns out you’re experiencing a combination of some of these signs, you might want to visit your physician or check out some ways to help take care of Leaky Gut.

-So, these “holes” in the net or lining of your gut are actually referred to as “tight junctions.”
-When they grow in size, they allow undigested protein and fats from the food you’re trying to digest to pass through and enter the bloodstream.
+These “holes” in the net or lining of your gut are actually referred to as “tight junctions.”
+When they grow in size, they allow undigested food proteins and fats from the food you’re trying to digest to pass through the digestive tract and into the bloodstream.

-But, there’s a problem when that occurs – your body’s negative response.
-These substances can cause your body to have an allergic response or a sensitivity to certain foods.
+But, there’s a problem when tight junctions occur – your body’s negative response.
+These substances can cause allergic responses or food sensitivities.
 The allergic responses can then result in varying symptoms like rashes, certain skin conditions, or gastrointestinal health issues.4

 It’s important that your body absorbs the proper amount of nutrients from the foods you eat.
 Nutrients give you the fuel you need, so your body can create energy and grow healthy, new cells.
-Leaky Gut can impair this process.
+These tight junctions can impair this process.

 Certain nutritional deficiencies could be a result of a damaged intestinal lining.
-Turns out, the small intestine’s lining isn’t just a wall.
+Turns out that the intestinal lining of the small intestine isn’t just an “intestinal wall.”
 It’s made up of a bunch of tiny, finger-like parts responsible for absorbing those important nutrients.
 When they get damaged, they can’t do their job – and your body suffers.

-When foreign particles infiltrate your intestinal barrier, your gut is forced to fight against harmful toxins.
+When foreign particles (like food particles) infiltrate your small intestine, and its intestinal lining, your gut is forced to fight against harmful toxins.
 The gut’s smart.
 And so is your immune system.
 So they fire off their defenses.

-This defensive process can cause inflammation.
+This defensive process can cause inflammation, a key leaky gut symptom.
 In addition, the process of protecting your body from foreign particles can make your body really tired, slowing down your immune system and causing all sorts of other issues.5

-In fact, the more toxic substances that enter the bloodstream, the more your immune system must defend your body, and the more fatigued you’ll feel.
+In fact, the more toxins that enter the bloodstream, the more your immune system must defend your body, and the more fatigued you’ll feel.

-As I mentioned above, Leaky Gut triggers the immune system to get defensive about blocking unwanted materials from invading the bloodstream.
+As I mentioned above, Leaky Gut triggers the immune system to get defensive about blocking unwanted materials from invading the intestinal wall and therefore the bloodstream.

 One of the ways in which your immune system tries to help you is inflammation.
 That’s right, your body actually causes inflammation around a wound or the site of an infection, because it’s trying to heal the issue.
 The problem is, inflammation isn’t comfortable.
 And, if it goes on too long, it’s not healthy, either.